 The Wiener Tierärztliche Monatsschrift - Veterinary Medicine Austria (Vet Med Austria) represents the scientific journal of the Austrian Society of Veterinary Medicine (Österreichische Gesellschaft der Tierärztinnen und Tierärzte, ÖGT).
-The journal is released six times per year and is addressed at veterinary practitioners and scientists alike.
+It is addressed at veterinary practitioners and scientists alike.
+From 2022, the journal is released as an online journal with open access.

 Papers on all aspects of veterinary medicine (basic as well as applied clinical science) are suitable for publication, as well as manuscripts on topics in comparative medicine, food hygiene and public health with relevance for veterinary science.

 Manuscripts may be submitted in German or English.
-All papers considered suitable for publication in Vet Med Austria are submitted to an independent, anonymous peer-review process.
+All papers considered suitable for publication in Vet Med Austria are subjected to an independent, anonymous peer-review process.